omkar-shelke25/cka-killercoda/Preferred-NodeAffinity-Balanced/finish.md

    - If no matching nodes exist, Pod can still be scheduled elsewhere
    - Uses **weights** (1-100) to influence scheduler decisions

+> `weight: 50` in preferred NodeAffinity only influences scoring and cannot ensure equal pod distribution—use topologySpreadConstraints with `maxSkew: 1` for guaranteed even spreading.

 ---